alexandretrotel/cli-adventure/README.md

 With BunSQLite, your journey is saved—so you can continue your adventure anytime.
 Just don’t rage quit.
 We believe in you. 😆

+## 🎲 Gacha System: Heroes & Items

+The gacha system adds an exciting layer of randomness to your adventure.
+At certain points in the game, you’ll be able to draw heroes and items from a pool, each with varying rarities.
+Will you get a common hero or an epic sword?
+It’s all in the roll of the dice!

+- Heroes: Draw heroes to join your party.
+Each hero has unique stats and rarity.
+The rarer the hero, the stronger their abilities!
+- Items: Discover powerful items, from health potions to legendary weapons, to aid you in your journey.
+These items can be used to enhance your stats or help you in battle.

 ## 🎯 Future Expansions

 - Card-based combat system (because who doesn’t love cards?)